-5.9.6 Figure Patterns
+3.39.6 Figure Patterns

-Riding figures that are not attempted to be ridden as described in Section 5.1 should receive 100% devaluation.
-For example: The line figure is described as "...start outside the large (8m) circle, cross the center circle, and continue outside the large circle".
+Riding figures that the rider doesn't attempt to be ridden as described in section 3.31.1 should receive 100% devaluation.

+Example: The line figure is described as "...start outside the large (8m) circle, cross the center circle, and continue outside the large circle".
 If the rider does not attempt to cross the center circle and performs the line circle completely outside the 4m circle, then 100% is devaluated.

-5.10 Execution Devaluations
+3.40 Execution Devaluations

-5.10.1 Wave ( $\sim$ ) = -0.5 Point
+3.40.1 Wave () = -0.5 Point

 A wave is scored once per skill for each of the following execution mistakes listed below.
 More than one wave can be applied to each skill, but if a rider makes the same mistake twice during one skill, they should only receive one wave.

 Example: During wheel walking, a rider may have jerky body movements and fingers not together at the beginning - two waves should be applied.
 If the rider then smoothly wheel walks for a while and then has jerky body movements again, a third wave should not be applied.

 - insecure entrance or exit

 - cramped, insecure execution

 - jerky body movements

 - not sitting up straight

 - fingers not together

 - free leg not stretched, toes not pointed

 - waving arms

 - jerky pedal movement

 - line not straight

 - circle not round

 - crossing the 4 m circle when performing a skill in a circle

 - failure to cross center circle in line or figure 8

-- circles of figure 8 not the same size
+- ullet circles of figure 8 not the same size

 - pedal, or foot on pedal touching floor

 - wandering spin or pirouette

 - circle size exceeds 1 meter diameter in a spin

 - going outside riding area boundary

 - looking at the standard skills order

 - arms not stretched

 - arms not horizontal

 - palms not down

 - arms touching the body during seat out skills

-5.10.2 Line (/) = -1 Point
+3.40.2 Line (/) = -1 Point

 A line is scored every time loss of control occurs.
-Loss of control includes
+Loss of control includes: